 Unfortunately, my friend, that is a sign that your immune health is suffering!!

 First and foremost, you should focus on eating fresh, whole food.
 Try to minimize packaged foods as much as possible.
 Stay hydrated.
 Sleep at least 7 hours a day.
 Enjoy a TBSP or two of fermented foods each day.
 (4-8 oz of daily Kombucha with 3g of sugar or less per serving is also acceptable!)
 Stay consistent with your daily multivitamin (For the record, my all-time favorite is Phytomyulti by Metagenics (Check Fullscript for better pricing 👉🏻 Check out this link to see that Phytomulti is about $16 LESS per bottle vs. Amazon!!💶❤️).
-It is one of the most comprehensive multivitamins that is one capsule per serving.
+It is one of the most comprehensive multivitamins, with only two capsules per serving.

 These are the core steps to getting your immune health back.
 Once you’ve laid the foundation, then it can be very beneficial to incorporate a multi-strain probiotic.
-A professional grade, multi-strain probiotic can help to restore the balance of your gut bacteria and can also improve intestinal permeability.[8,9,10] My favorite of all time is Klaire Labs Ther-Biotic Complete (Amazon) (Check Fullscript for best pricing– 👉🏻Phytomulti is $16 LESS per JAR on Fullscript vs. Amazon!! 💰 And Klaire Labs Therbiotic Complete is👉🏻 $10 LESS per bottle on Fullscript!!!💶❤️
+A professional-grade, multi-strain probiotic can help restore the balance of your gut bacteria and improve intestinal permeability.[8,9,10] My favorite of all time is Klaire Labs Ther-Biotic Complete (Amazon) (Check Fullscript for best pricing– 👉🏻Phytomulti is $16 LESS per JAR on Fullscript vs. Amazon!! 💰 And Klaire Labs Therbiotic Complete is👉🏻 $10 LESS per bottle on Fullscript!!!💶❤️

 Top Rated Probiotics for the Athlete with SIBO

 If you’ve been diagnosed with SIBO, Small Intestinal Bacterial Overgrowth, a daily probiotic might be beneficial when working to control any unpleasant symptoms.
 Now, as you might have guessed, working closely with your healthcare provider is critical to your long-term success and significant diet changes will likely need to be made.
 Just popping a probiotic will not do the trick.
-Everyone’s health status, symptoms, and training demands are very different and in some cases, a probiotic may worsen your symptoms.
+Everyone’s health status, symptoms, and training demands are very different; sometimes, a probiotic may worsen your symptoms.

-However, I am here to help provide a little bit of direction as the information available can be extremely overwhelming and most individuals would, in fact, benefit from a probiotic.
-The right probiotic can essentially crowd out the “bad” bacteria that has overgrown and help your body repopulate with the “good”.
+However, I am here to help provide a little bit of direction as the information available can be extremely overwhelming and most individuals would benefit from a probiotic.
+The right probiotic can essentially crowd out the “bad” bacteria that have overgrown and help your body repopulate with the “good.”